Laser-induced topological phases in monolayer amorphous carbon

 Figure~\ref{Fig:PhaseDiagramAmorphousGraphene} shows $\bar{C}_{0,\pi}$ in the $A \mhyphen \Omega$ plane.
 First, we focus on crystalline graphene in Figs.~\ref{Fig:PhaseDiagramAmorphousGraphene}(a,b).
-Regions with non-zero $\bar{C}_{0,\pi}$ denote the topologically non-trivial graphene regions, generated when by the circularly polarized laser.
-The phase diagram of irradiated graphene has been studied before, but only for the $0$-gap~\cite{MikamiBW2016}.
-The energy-resolved $C_E$ allows us to report the phase diagram for both the $0$- and $\pi$-gap.
+Regions with non-zero $\bar{C}_{0,\pi}$ denote topologically non-trivial graphene regions, generated by the circularly polarized laser.
+The phase diagram of irradiated pristine graphene has been studied before~\cite{PerezPRA2015, MikamiBW2016}.
 For high frequencies ($\Omega \gg$ bandwidth), we observe non-vanishing $\bar{C}_0=-1$ while $\bar{C}_\pi$ remains zero, indicating that the system only supports topological modes at quasienergy $0$.
 This can be understood as follows.
 In the high-frequency limit, the Floquet side-bands, which are copies of the bands of the undriven system in frequency space, are far apart and thus overlap or direct transitions between them are forbidden \cite{MikamiBW2016,oka2019,NHLindner2020}.
 However, virtual transitions between different Floquet side-bands may still occur, which can modify the band topology of the system.
 Thus, in the high-frequency limit, one can obtain an effective Hamiltonian of driven graphene employing perturbation theory, which has been shown to effectively resemble the Haldane model~\cite{MikamiBW2016,oka2019}.
 If we now instead focus on lower to moderate frequencies ($\Omega \simeq$ bandwidth), the phase diagrams of both $\bar{C}_{0}$ and $\bar{C}_{\pi}$ consist of multiple non-trivial regions.
-At these lower frequencies, different Floquet side-bands overlap and provide possibilities of band inversion occurring at both quasienergies $0$ and $\pm \pi$~\cite{Kitagawacharacterization2010,JiangColdAtomPRL2011,Rudner2013,Piskunow2014,Usaj2014,Yan2017,Eckardt2017,NHLindner2020,GhoshJPCMReview2024}.
+At these lower frequencies, different Floquet side-bands overlap and provide possibilities of band inversion occurring at both quasienergies $0$ and $\pm \pi$~\cite{Kitagawacharacterization2010,JiangColdAtomPRL2011,Rudner2013,Piskunow2014,Usaj2014,PerezPRA2015,Yan2017,Eckardt2017,NHLindner2020,GhoshJPCMReview2024}.
 As a result, the driven system hosts topologically non-trivial edge states at both $0$- and $\pi$-quasienergies.
 For some parameters, we even observe higher Chern numbers, $\left|\bar{C}_{0,\pi}\right| > 1$.